-This week we’re beginning to read from the Book of Exodus, the second book of the five books of the Pentateuch.
-They’re important books of scripture and it’s good to step back and see the big picture they reveal to us.
+This week we’re beginning to read from the Book of Exodus, the second of the five books of the Pentateuch.
+They’re important, so let’s step back and see the big picture they reveal.

-Until the 17th century, the common opinion was that the five books of the Pentateuch–Genesis, Exodus, Leviticus, Numbers, Deuteronomy– were written by Moses to tell the story of Israel from its origins at the creation of the world till the time when it enters the promised land of Canaan.
-Since then, the scholarly consensus is that many hands are involved in the creation of the books of the Pentateuch– the Torah they’re also called.
+Until the 17th century, the common opinion was that the five books of the Pentateuch–Genesis, Exodus, Leviticus, Numbers, Deuteronomy– were written by Moses to tell the story of Israel from its origins at the creation of the world till the entrance to the promised land of Canaan.
+Since then, scholars say that many hands created the books of the Pentateuch– the Torah.

-Rather than figuring out what hands they are, it might be better to keep before us the big picture we see in them.
+Rather than figuring out what hands they are, it might be better to keep the big picture before us.
 God creates the heavens and the earth (Genesis), he creates human beings, male and female.
-And then God says to Adam and Eve, “Increase and multiply and fill the earth.”
+Then God says to Adam and Eve, “Increase and multiply and fill the earth.”
 “Let there be more of you, and take possession of the land I’ve created for you.”

 Land and children.
 A fruitful land, a multitude of children.
-Yet, those promises seem to elude Abraham and the patriarchs as they go from place to place.
-When the patriarch Jacob arrives in Egypt, it seems the promises might come true.
-Egypt, humanly speaking, is an ideal spot for the children of the patriarchs to flourish, and indeed their numbers increase, they settle on good land and they become a powerful group in Egyptian society.
+Yet, the promises seem to elude Abraham and our ancestors as they go from place to place.
+When Jacob arrives in Egypt, it seems the promises might come true.
+Egypt seems an ideal spot for children to flourish; their numbers increase, they settle on good land and become a powerful group in Egyptian society.

-But this isn’t the place, according to the Book of Exodus, and so Moses leads them out through the desert where at Sinai God promises to be their God; they’ll have a law to guide them, bread to nourish them.
+But this isn’t the place, the Book of Exodus says, and so Moses leads them out through the desert where at Sinai God promises to be their God; they’ll have a law to guide them, bread to nourish them.
 It’s not an easy journey and they’re not an easy people, but God guides them on their way.

-Scholars today say Moses didn’t write the books of the Pentateuch, but they reached the form we have now from a final compilation of earlier sources made after the Jews were driven into exile in Bablyon in the seventh century BC and lost their homeland.
+Scholars today say Moses didn’t write the books of the Pentateuch.
+The final compilation of earlier sources was made after the Jews lost their homeland and were driven into exile in Bablyon in the seventh century BC.
 The compilers wanted the exiles to know their history.
 They were children of Abraham.
 The God of their ancestors was their God.
 They had a law to guide them, bread to nourish them, a desert to journey through.
 Most importantly, they would reach a fruitful land and have a multitude of children.

 The commentary from the New American Bible claims the editor made a substantial change to the ancient narrative to emphasize that last point: